nk1044/autoDocs/next-app/src/data/Server-Snippets/Nginx-Setup.md

 # Node.js Deployment

-## Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt
+## Steps to deploy a Node.js app to aws ec2 using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt

 # 1. Create Free AWS Account
 Create free AWS Account at [here](https://aws.amazon.com/)